The Bloodhound is a popular breed whose purpose, even today, is a scent hound.

 A Bloodhound stands between 23 – 27 inches at the shoulders.

 Take a look at this article to learn about their development stages.

-Bloodhounds come in 3 recognized colors.
+Bloodhounds have short coats that come in 3 recognized colors.
 These are: black and tan, liver and tan, and red.

 Bloodhounds are diligent workers.
 And when they are working they can be intense.

 When “off duty” they are generally sweet and easygoing.
 However they can still be stubborn and independent.

 When you consider that these dogs were bred to “follow their noses” this independence and inquisitiveness makes sense.

 And don’t be fooled by the dopey, sleepy expression Bloodhound’s wear.

 This intense streak in their personality, along with their size, means it is wise to supervise them around children and other dogs.